SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 If you are curious about my research, checkout my [previous work]((https://sites.google.com/view/ttgo/home)) which proposes a new methodology for global optimization of non-convex functions encountered in robotics.
 In my latest work, this is being used to learn control for some highly challenging tasks in robotics, outperforming existing reinforcement learning algorithms.

 ## What is low-rank tensor approximation?
 Low-rank tensor appoximation techniques (aka Tensor Networks in applied physics) are powerful function approximation techniques heavily used in physics including quantum computing.
-They are particularly interesting for robotics as they offer interpretablity and can model functions in robotics with high accuracy.
-See my publication list for details.
+They are particularly interesting for robotics as they offer interpretablity, algebraic manipulation and can model complex functions with high accuracy.
+See my publication list for more details.

 ## What can you do with tensor approximation?
 ### Motion Planning: Global Optimization + Multiple Solutions